-The Protection of Personal Information Act is not yet in full effect, which is why political parties and scammers are still able to buy lists.
+The Protection of Personal Information Act is not yet in full effect, which is why political parties, marketers and scammers are still able to buy lists.
 And we’re literally giving away our personal information

 At municipal election time, I don’t particularly care for the posters and billboards punting the governing party – because they’re governing, not ruling, to be clear – nor those of the opposition.
-The mugshots that litter every lamp post, the slogans and empty promises.
+The mug shots that litter every lamp post, the slogans and empty promises.

 In my neighbourhood, the Joburg Roads Agency has omitted to fix a stormwater drain on a major route for more than 10 years and my ward councillor has either been blind to it or tried to get it attended to.